valkey-io/valkey-doc/docs/management/scaling.md

 side will have stopped accepting writes.
 {{% /alert %}}

-This amount of time is a very important configuration directive of Redis Cluster, and is called the **node timeout**.
+This amount of time is a very important configuration directive of Valkey Cluster, and is called the **node timeout**.

 After node timeout has elapsed, a master node is considered to be failing,